sebastianspicker/campus-app-kit/README.md

 A working tree for campus-app-kit with an evolving implementation history.

 ## Overview
-campus-app-kit keeps setup, verification, and known limitations in one place.
+campus-app-kit records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
 Earlier setup detail now lives in maintained guidance.